kyma-project/cloud-manager/docs/user/resources/04-40-10-azure-redis-instance.md

 for permanent storage.
 The endpoint and secret token for the instance are provided in a Secret resource, which is generated within the Kyma cluster.
 This Secret will share the same name as the `AzureRedisInstance`.

-An `AzureRedisInstance` can only be deleted when there are no active workloads using it.

 The Azure Cache for Redis `geo-location` will be set to match the location of the Kyma cluster where the manifest is applied.

 The underlying Redis tier is Premium, as it supports VirtualNetwork.